adhillon23/Projects/README.md

 The following video provides a demonstration of our project: https://streamable.com/zws8tp

 # Traffic Light Controller
-We created a traffic light system using the TM4C123 MCU/Launchpad embedded microcontroller development system and Code Composer Studio IDE.
+We created a traffic light system in C using the TM4C123 MCU/Launchpad embedded microcontroller development system and Code Composer Studio IDE by incroporating various circuitry equipment.
 The traffic light would specifically be designed to control traffic in a high volume high way intersection.